 If you notice blue, gray, white, black or green mold or the surface of the food when you open a jar or can this means that the fungus or bacteria is present in the food.
 Even if the mold is present only on the lid, you will still put yourself at risk if you decide to eat that food.

 Food is exploding or ejecting out of the package when opened

 This usually occurs when the food isn’t properly processed and bacteria is present.
-Most people do not realize that canning can actually seal bacteria in with food if a good hygiene is not kept.
+Most people do not realize that canning can actually seal bacteria in with food.
+This happen mostly if a good hygiene is not kept in the working area.
 If you open a package of food and the food spills out, don’t eat it!